 Duty SpokespersonEmail: Jessica@searescue.org.za

 Cell: +27 (0) 76 175 0663

 ***Additional photos available: individual players and group photos

 The National Sea Rescue Institute (NSRI) is the charity organisation that saves lives on South African waters – both coastal and inland.
 Our goal is to prevent drowning through rescue operations, education and prevention initiatives.

 Operating from base stations along the SA coastline, and on inland dams, our rescue volunteers are on call, at all hours, every day of the year.
 Our rescue crew receives no payment and neither do we charge the people we rescue.

 We visit schools around the country, teaching children about water safety.
-Our drowning prevention measures include our water safety classes for children (we have taught over 3 million children since 2006), our new Survival Swimming programme, our online training academy, with free courses for crew and the public, emergency signage, Pink Rescue Buoys for emergency flotation, rescue swimmers, lifeguards, and active patrols during peak seasons.
+Our drowning prevention measures include our online training academy, with free courses for crew and the public, emergency signage, Pink Rescue Buoys for emergency flotation, rescue swimmers, lifeguards, and active patrols during peak seasons.

 Our organisation is totally reliant on donations and sponsorships.
 This enables us to do the work of saving lives, changing lives, and creating futures.
 You can do your bit to assist.
 Please visit nsri.org.za for more information.